miallo/nuggit/README.md

 ```sh
 ./test.sh
 ```
+It has two levels of debugging, so by default it just prints the test cases, but if run with `-v` it will also output every expect.
+If run with `-v -v` it will additionally print every output of the commands it executed.

-WARNING: It will build the challenge for you, since it basically only ever makes sense to run this on a freshly built dir
+WARNING: It will build the challenge for you, since it has to reset the state inbetween to check incompatible "paths" (test with triggering the LocalCodeExecution trap, or not).
+That means it does not matter into which state you bring the challenge directory before the run - it will be deleted and replaced by a fresh build before the first test is run.

 There is a small testing library roughly mimicking `jest` in its usage.